ashalmawia/coriolan-android/PRIVACY.md

 ### Diagnostic data

-This _app collects depersonalized debug information_, such as crash stacktraces, that helps me to keep Coriolan working reliably. <br>
+This _app collects depersonalized debug information_, such as crash stacktraces and device ids, that helps me to keep Coriolan working reliably. <br>
 This data is shared with the industry-standard Firebase services in depersonalized manner.